 Bamberg is a classic and contemporary city with street cafés, unspoilt, well-preserved architecture, smoked beer, Franconian wine, and beautiful scenery.
 It is very easy to feel comfortable in Bamberg.

 History: Bamberg, formerly an imperial city, is situated in northern Bavaria and is regarded as one of Germany's most charming cities.

 When Heinrich II became King of Germany in 1002, he selected Bamberg as his preferred home, laying the groundwork for the city's growth, which began in the Romanesque period and culminated in the Baroque period.

 UNESCO designated Bamberg as a "World Heritage" site in 1993.

-Despite the fact that the town suffered little damage during WWII, it still has many magnificent mediaeval architectural elements and around 3000 historical buildings.
+Although the town suffered little damage during WWII, it still has many magnificent mediaeval architectural elements and around 3000 historical buildings.

-A culinary delight: Numerous century-old buildings include taverns serving home-brewed beer and Franconian, as well as Bavarian, cuisine.
+A culinary delight: Numerous century-old buildings include taverns serving home-brewed beer and Franconian, as well as Bavarian cuisine.